tayfunayazma/nlp_and_deep_learning_for_stock_prediction/README.md

-# Predicting stock movements using NLP and Deep Learning
+# Predicting Stock Movements Using NLP and Deep Learning

 ## 1. Problem Statement